Adventures in Demand Analysis Using AI: Concluding Remarks

 \section{Concluding Remarks}

 This study highlights the significant potential of AI-generated multimodal embeddings in demand analysis.
 By integrating text, image, and tabular data into a causal econometric framework, we improve both the precision of demand and price forecasts and the credibility of elasticity estimates.
 Our findings show that these rich embeddings not only enhance predictive accuracy but also reveal substantial heterogeneity in consumer price sensitivity, providing nuanced insights into demand behavior.
 These advancements create a methodological bridge between machine learning and econometrics, illustrating how modern AI tools can enrich traditional economic analyses.
-In future research, we hope to further explore the intersection of AI and causal inference, including bias-bounding and instrumental variable strategies to address time-varying confounding.